-I know people have thought I was irresponsible and a little crazy for taking a break from medicine more than once.
+I know people thought I was irresponsible and a little crazy for taking a break from medicine more than once.
 Think what you want.
-When a child weeps when he hears the ringing of the phone because he knows his mother will be called away, the thing causing that phone to ring has to go.
+When a child weeps when the phone rings because he knows his mother will be called away, the thing causing that phone to ring has to go.
 It did.
 When a teenaged boy needs his mother to help him through the difficult journey of puberty and his high school years, she has to be there.
 And I was.

 I set my priorities and I lived accordingly.
 It hasn't pleased everyone, but it's been worth it.

 As we face death, it's common to realize we could have lived differently and probably should have.
 The wonderful thing about priorities is that, as I've seen over the past few days, it's never too late to change.
 Why not take a look at your own priorities?
 What occupies first place in your life?
 Is that what should occupy first place?

 There's one thing I've learned that has helped keep me on this path.
 When my priorities are right, everything else falls in place.

 Jesus tried to tell us, but it takes living it to understand."But seek first His kingdom and His righteousness, and all these things will be added to you."
 Matt 6:33 nasb

 Here are the links to the rest of the series: The eternal destination, The Vigil, A Little Help from My Friends, Keeping My Word, and Deathbed Priorities.